 - It is contraindicated in Pitta Prakriti people.

-- It may cause gastric irritation, excess heat inside body, sweating, hot flashes, acidity and acid reflux.
+- It may cause gastric irritation, excess heat inside the body, sweating, hot flashes, acidity, and acid reflux.

 - For hyperacidity, take along with other cooling medicines.

 - A person may feel feverish when this medicine is taken in excess.

 - It should not be taken during pregnancy.

 Do not expect magic.
 Ayurvedic medicines take time to correct the condition as they work on the root cause of the problem.
 Also, try to find the real cause of the ailment.